What is the cost of losing an employee?

 Typically, the process has been like this:

-Our modus operandi has therefore been to look back at the data and feedback from various employee engagement surveys.
+Our HR method has therefore been to look back at the data and feedback from various employee engagement surveys.
 In other words, we have had our backs against the future.

-We can actually do this today using – the popular term – ‘predictive people analytics’.
+We can actually do this today using the ‘predictive people analytics’.